Are you scared of beans?

 - 1 cup dry pinto beans —–> yields 3 cups when cooked

-I will be sharing two easy methods for cooking beans properly: on the stovetop or in the crockpot.
+I will be sharing 2 easy methods for cooking beans properly: on the stovetop or in the crockpot.
 Both require that the beans start with a good, long soak.

 Put dry beans in the cooking container (stockpot or crockpot).
 Fill with triple the amount of water as beans.
-Add 1 tablespoon of acid per cup of bean (for navy beans, black beans, or fava beans, or lentils) or 2 tablespoons of acid per cup of chickpeas (garbanzo beans).
-Optionally, add a pinch of baking soda to the water for all other beans.
+Optionally, add a pinch of baking soda to the water to help with toughness.

 In the Stockpot: Bring all to a light simmer, then turn off heat.
 Cover the pot and let beans soak a minimum of 7 hours, but preferably overnight or 12 to 24 hours.